cihusss/bisk-cfe/README.md

 ## Bisk CAPI Front-end Engine

-Front-end script which extracts and sends the below data to the CAPI Back-end Engine:
+Front-end (java)script which extracts and sends the below data to the CAPI Back-end Engine:

 * Email
 * User Agent